glener10/authentication/documentation/nextFeatures.md

-Fix tests if doenst pass
-Is there a way to clear the use case log code? (check in change_email use case)
 - user creation
-- password changed with success and failure
 - login  with success and failure
 - user deleted with success and failure
-E2E test to check if after all usecases an log is created
+Integration and E2E test to check if after all usecases an log is created

 User Control: Log out, block, delete (Only users with permission can due), list all users, list all logs of a user, etc E-mail verification